Forced Entertainment Award

 On receiving the award Bert and Nasi comment: “We are truly honoured to receive this award.
 During a time of so much uncertainty, we are grateful for the opportunity this brings to keep doing what we love.
 It’s hard to express how important Forced Entertainment have been to us as artists.
 Their work and the way they go about making theatre has been a huge inspiration for us since the very beginning.
 We will try to use this award to keep doing what we always have been doing which is make work and try to challenge our audiences.
 We want to thank our friends and family and everybody who has supported us and come to our shows.
 Thank you.
 Thanks FE.” – Bertrand Lesca and Nasi Voutsas.

-You can read Selina’s longer text about receiving the Forced Entertainment Award (in memory of Huw Chadbourn) here:
+You can read Selina’s longer text about receiving the Forced Entertainment Award here

 You can read Nic’s full round up, here.